GoogleCloudPlatform/cortex-data-foundation/README.md

 If Cloud Composer is available, create a connection to the Source Project[ in Cloud Composer](https://cloud.google.com/composer/docs/how-to/managing/connections#creating_new_airflow_connections) called sap\_cdc\_bq.

-The GCS bucket structure in the template DAG expects the folders to be in /data/bq\_data\_replication .
-Alternatively, you can mass modify the generated dags with a replace command as the consultant will instruct after deployment.
+The GCS bucket structure in the template DAG expects the folders to be in /data/bq\_data\_replication.
+You can modify this path prior to deployment.

 ![alt_text](images/20.png "image_tooltip")

-If you do not have an environment of Cloud Composer available yet, you can deploy it afterwards and move the files as the Consultant will instruct.
+If you do not have an environment of Cloud Composer available yet, you can deploy it afterwards and move the files into the DAG bucket.

 ## Configuring the flattener for SAP hierarchies